In search of a lost art of 'seeing'

 Arranged as mosaics that reflect our media-centric lives, the 12 degrees each represent a category of image and behaviour that we seldom pay attention to in ourselves, and less so in the lives of others.
 The challenge is to study routine groups from alternate angles — or to read images as sentences with shape, syntax, history, and broader contexts of influence.
 The process can be unnerving or just plain stressful, but they illustrate a point about our perceptions — they are more vulnerable to unconscious impressions than we might realize.
 According to psychologists, when faced with what appears to be foreign or complex relationships, we often substitute obvious ones —or "heuristics" — without being aware of it.
 Instead, Otherness suggests a way of approaching our reactions with a type of philosophical checklist in mind — one that might conjure perspectives that differ from first instincts, if only to maintain the integrity in how we see.
 The 12 degrees create a type of mental gymnastics to explore this.
 Together, the two volumes provide a sampling of different contexts, biases, and processes that silently affect us beneath our skins.

 At times, this model of thinking might require a more collaborative effort, borrowing thoughts from philosophers, poets, artists, physicists or cultural leaders past and present to help better understand our seeing ways.
 They all, in different ways, foster a certain kind of courage to not look away in hurried indifference, but to face the more profound questions shaping others and ourselves.
 Borrowing from the efforts of these thinkers, Otherness asks not for reactions based on ever smaller, more biased beliefs, but for a more diverse approach to the contexts and behaviours connecting our unseen nature.
-As we grow increasingly polarized into more righteous, fragmented and immoveable tribes, what is often lost are the efforts to discover and trace the many intelligences and histories that might bind us together.
+As we grow increasingly polarized into more righteous, fragmented and immoveable tribes, what is often lost are the efforts to discover and trace the many intelligences and histories that might bind the ‘I’ that ‘We’ are.
 With a kind of historical, or evolutionary approach, we can begin to weave the threads of our own isolated beliefs into the tapestry of a larger whole.
-As many physicists from past and present suggest, there must something deeply hidden behind everything.
-Connecting them remains our task and ours alone.
+As many physicists, artists, writers, and politicians from past and present suggest, there must something deeply hidden behind everything.
+Connecting them remains our task and our’s alone.